apet97/1rag/docs/DEPLOYMENT.md

 ## Remote Ollama host (VPN)

-- The production LLM lives at `http://10.127.0.192:11434` and does **not** require an API key, but is only reachable from the corporate network/VPN.
+- The default LLM endpoint is `http://127.0.0.1:11434`; if you maintain a shared Ollama host, override `RAG_OLLAMA_URL` accordingly.
 - Make sure the models are pulled on the server once:
   ```bash
   ollama pull qwen2.5:32b